MileHacker Logo

 These places are must-visits with deep historical and cultural context.

-The Citadel of Saint Michael, built in 1576, offers views of Luanda Bay and houses the Museum of Armed Forces, symbolizing Angola's colonial past and independence.
+The Fortress of Saint Michael, built in 1576, offers views of Luanda Bay and houses the Museum of Armed Forces, symbolizing Angola's colonial past and independence.
 The Iron Palace, possibly created by Gustave Eiffel's workshop, is a prominent architectural landmark.
 Agostinho Neto's Mausoleum, a towering monument, symbolizes national pride and hard-won independence.

 Landmarks Overview